laptop keyboard Computers & Technology

 Disinformation - See Hate & Misinformation Online and related links.

 Disposal of Electronic Devices - 'Computers, smartphones, and cameras allow you to keep a great deal of information at your fingertips, but when you dispose of, donate, or recycle a device you may inadvertently disclose sensitive information which could be exploited by cyber criminals.'
 This page suggests a variety of methods for permanently erasing data from your devices (2021, Cybersecurity and Infrastructure Security Agency).
-See also How To Remove Your Personal Information Before You Get Rid of Your Phone (2022, Federal Trade Commission), How to Wipe a Computer Clean of Personal Data [covers Apple, Windows 10 & 11, and Chromebook] (2022, Consumer Reports), and How to Wipe Your Hard Drive NEW! [covers Windows 11, 10, 8.1, or 7] (2023, PC Magazine).
+See also What to know before you upgrade your phone.
+And how to protect your new one NEW!
+(2025, Federal Trade Commission), How to Wipe a Computer Clean of Personal Data [covers Apple, Windows 10 & 11, and Chromebook] (2022, Consumer Reports), and How to Wipe Your Hard Drive [covers Windows 11, 10, 8.1, or 7] (2025, PC Magazine).
 See also Spring Cleaning Webfinder: Safeguard Your Personal Data.

 E-Mail, Web, and Chat Room Slang and Acronyms - See Texting and Chat Abbreviations, below.

-Hate & Misinformation Online: Explainers NEW! - Articles that explain core concepts & issues related to online hate and misinformation (Center for Countering Digital Hate, US/UK; non-profit organization).
+Hate & Misinformation Online: Explainers - Articles that explain core concepts & issues related to online hate and misinformation.
+Explainer: Understanding Section 230, Social Media Companies' Get-Out-of-Jail-Free Card NEW! summarizes Section 230 of the 1996 Communications Decency Act, which shields 'interactive computer services' from legal liability for harms that may be caused by their products (Center for Countering Digital Hate, US/UK; non-profit organization).
 See also Fact Checking & Fake News

 Health App Privacy - 'Some apps use your sensitive information only to give you services.
 But others may use it for their own research, to target you with ads, or disclose - or even sell - your data to other companies.
 And, unlike your doctor, these apps may not be covered by health privacy laws like HIPAA.'
 This page offers tips to help you avoid the risks associated with health apps (2021, Federal Trade Commission).
-See also How to Identify if Your Health App Is Selling Your Private Data NEW!
-(2023, makeuseof.com) and Telehealth Privacy and Security Tips for Patients NEW!
-(2023, U.S. Department of Health & Human Services).
+See also How to Identify if Your Health App Is Selling Your Private Data (2023, makeuseof.com) & Telehealth Privacy and Security Tips for Patients (2023, U.S. Department of Health & Human Services), and Health Information Privacy links.

 Home Network Security - Home network security refers to the protection of a network that connects devices to each other and to the internet within a home.
 This page offers advice on securing home networks and systems (2021, Cybersecurity and Infrastructure Security Agency).
 See also Internet of Things (IoT) and Wireless Connections and Bluetooth Security Tips, below.